-In the Matter of Application by Carolina Water Service, Inc.) of North Carolina, 2335 Sanders Road,) NOTICE TO CUSTOMERS Northbrook, Illinois 60062, for Authority to) IN COROLLA LIGHT AND Adjust and Increase Rates for Water and) MONTERAY SHORES Sewer Utility Service in All of Its Service) SERVICE AREA Areas in North Carolina.)
+In the Matter of

+Application by Carolina Water Service, Inc. of) Carolina.
+2335 Sanders North Northbrook, Illinois 60062, for Authority to) Adjust and Increase Rates for Water and) Sewer Utility Service in All of Its Service Areas) SERVICE AREA in North Carolina.